IsaacG18/conversation-analysis/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

-Visualsation on Content Review Page:
-Window 10, 11 Users
-Have to downgrade kaleido
+Window 10, 11 Users Have to downgrade kaleido
-Please run the following command:
+Please run use different requirements: win_requirements.txt
-1. pip uninstall kaleido
-2. pip install --upgrade "kaleido==0.1.*"

 ## Add your files